Geeta Sane: Progressive ideas

-Husband and daughter
+Husband and daughters

-In the late 1920s, Sane's future husband Dhagamwar had been an active participant in the Indian freedom movement, and the then British government ruling over India had charged him with participation in the 1929 Meerat conspiracy.
+In the late 1920s, Geeta Sane's future husband Narsimha Dhagamwar had been an active participant in the Indian freedom movement, and the then British government ruling over India had charged him with participation in the 1929 Meerat conspiracy.

+Geeta Sane had two daughters named Vasudha Dhagamwar (elder) and Veena Padmanabhan (younger).

-Sane's daughter Vasudha Dhagamwar has a law degree, and is a journalist and a civil liberties activist.
+Vasudha Dhagamwar stayed unmarried till the end.
+She had a law degree, and was a journalist and a civil liberties activist.

+Veena Padmanabhan is a military doctor, and now stays in Mumbai with her daughter Chitra Kulkarni.

 Authorship

 Bharatiya Stree Jeewan (भारतीय स्त्रीजीवन) (1985) is a nonfictional work by Sane.

 The following are some of her novels, most of which develop feminist themes.